javaducky/demo-k6-operator/README.md

  --agents 3 \
  --k3s-arg '--kube-apiserver-arg=feature-gates=EphemeralContainers=true@server:*'
 ```
-> :point-right: If you've previously created the cluster, you can start the cluster using `k3d cluster start k6-demo-cluster`
+> :point_right: If you've previously created the cluster, you can start the cluster using `k3d cluster start k6-demo-cluster`
 > if not already running.

 Once this is complete, I now have a running Kubernetes cluster on which I can use `kubectl` as well as other tooling